sbatchelder/tator/doc/architecture.rst

 Architectural Pieces
 ====================

-So what is Tator?
-Put simply, Tator is a web application.
-Like any web application, it consists of a backend (software that run on remote servers) and a front-end (software that runs in a browser).
-This section will go through the components that make up each of these in detail.
+This section will discuss the component services that Tator uses in detail, including where they run and how they interact.

 .. figure:: https://user-images.githubusercontent.com/7937658/130495996-069fcca5-7950-4b68-8657-7773d18ffbaf.png